yrajeshreddy914/AMC_EWT/README.md

 The AMC_EWT project contains 3 stages

 1. Signal Generation
-2. Signal Decomposition using FBR-EWT
-3. Classification using Deep CNN

-1. Signal Generation

 	We have considered 9 modulation types for our Classifiaction out of which 6 are digital and 3 are analog modulation types.
 The random signals are generated and passed through the Modulators which are defined as modulation functions and then passed through various Noise channels.